webrecorder/browsertrix-crawler/docs/docs/user-guide/cli-options.md

                                             git+https://git.example.com/repo.git
                                             ?branch=dev&path=some/dir"
                                                            [array] [default: []]
+      --saveStorage                         if set, will store the localStorage/ sessionStorage data for each page as
+                                             part of WARC-JSON-Metadata field
+                                                                       [boolean]
       --debugAccessRedis                    if set, runs internal redis without protected mode to allow external acc
                                             ess (for debugging)        [boolean]